Deer Head Chihuahua

 Deer Head Chihuahua vs. Apple Head Chihuahua

-The apple head Chihuahua is considered to be the breed standard.
+The apple-head Chihuahua is considered to be the breed standard.
 It has a more rounded head and a smaller overall body.
 By comparison, the deer head Chihuahua has a narrower head, a longer snout and jaw, smaller eyes, and a larger body.
 However, as it’s not considered to be part of the traditional breed standard, the deer head might disqualify it from many dog shows and competitions.
+Deer-head chihuahuas are purebred dogs if born to purebred parents and can even be born to two apple-head chihuahuas.

 3 pros and cons of owning a Deer Head Chihuahua